UPDATE: Researching the Legal System of the United Kingdom

 In order to complete their training, student solicitors must find a post in a law firm as a trainee solicitor and barristers must obtain a pupillage in a set of barristers’ chambers.

 For information about legal education in Scotland, refer to the websites of the Law Society of Scotland and Faculty of Advocates.
 For Northern Ireland, see the websites of the Law Society of Northern Ireland and the Bar of Northern Ireland.

-The leading specialist law publisher for Scotland is W. Green, owned by Thomson Reuters.
+The leading law publisher for Scotland is W. Green, owned by Thomson Reuters.
 Other publishers of legal titles include Edinburgh University Press.
 Some of the UK publishers mentioned above also cover Scottish law.
 Books on the law of Northern Ireland are published by Bloomsbury, Hart, Routledge and other UK publishers.
 The Northern Irish law specialist, SLS Legal Publications, closed in 2012.